dreamcatcher-tech/network/ideas/Silverback/SilverBack.md

 	3. Crypto exits, to rapidly get out of the silver pool
 15. Implementation - can set up a publicly audited company to provide the currency until we can get some dedicated vaulters onboard

+## Extensions
+Do deals with the vault companies to let people transfer their assets to a special account that is owned by code alone.
+It can have restrictions like what KYC

+Vault corps get tx fees people moving in and out, possibly transaction fees of the network.

+We can still earn in this model, since the vault co's have to compete with each other based on jurisdictions, fees, trust, and what we offer is a market where consumers can switch between them all, so they are kept honest by being in competition with each other.

+If the vaulters do not cooperate to provide an exchange traded fund equivalent, then we can let individual vaulters back the assets, provided they have passed some level of audit.
+The vault companies should be able to supply proof of account balance that is shareable if people want to.

+Model is to be like DAI, where individuals acquire the assets then pool them to support the currency.

+Worst case we would make independent companies that hold the vault reserves as a corporate entity.
+Users must decide if they trust them or not.